The Silicon Rule

 I looked down on the "What would Jesus do?" fad when it was hot, and I have never had nor wanted a pair of W.W.J.D.
 Christian socks; for that matter, I have never asked that question.
 However, now much later, I wish to offer a word in its defense.

 The Golden Rule, "Do unto others as you would have them do unto you," is not just a directive from the Bible; most or all world religions at least touch on it.
 And it is ethically very interesting in that is a simple and short ethical directive that sheds quite a lot of light over a very broad collection of situations.
-That's a feat.
+That's a feat in formulating ethics.
 Furthermore, it is also a feat represented by W.W.J.D.
 If you read the Bible regularly at all, the question "What would Jesus do?" brings clarity to many situations.

 And I would like to provide another rule.